 What about local races?

 The AP will be making calls for most of the contests STLPR is following on election night, but there are some local races and ballot initiatives that the news agency isn’t watching.
-In those cases, STLPR will wait until all voting precincts have reported results or until the winner is a mathematical certainty — say, a candidate’s lead is by more than 20,000 votes, but there are still 10,000 ballots uncounted.
+In those cases, STLPR will wait until all voting precincts have reported results or until the winner is a mathematical certainty — say, a candidate’s lead is more than 20,000 votes with 10,000 ballots uncounted.